Process and methods

-Strong evidence 'There was strong evidence from 2 (++) controlled before and after studies and 1 (+) RCT'.
+Strong evidence: 'There was strong evidence from 2 controlled before and after studies and 1 cohort study'.

-Inconsistent evidence.
 Further commentary may be needed on the variability of findings in different studies.
-For example, when the results of (++) or (+) quality studies do not agree.
+For example, when the quality of studies reporting the same outcome varies.
 In such cases, the review team may qualify an evidence statement with an explanatory sentence or section that gives more detail.

-The terms should not be used to describe other aspects of the evidence, such as applicability or size of effect (see below for suitable terminology).
+The terms should not be used to describe other aspects of the evidence, such as applicability or direction of effect (see below for suitable terminology).

 'Vote counting' (merely reporting on the number of studies) is not an acceptable summary of the evidence.

-If appropriate, the direction of effect (impact) or correlation should be summarised using 1 of the following terms:
+If appropriate, the direction of effect or association should be summarised using 1 of the following terms:

 However, appropriate context/topic-specific terms (for example, 'an increase in HIV incidence', 'a reduction in injecting drug use' and 'smoking cessation') may be used.